vizzuhq/vizzu-story-js/docs/tutorial/building_blocks.md

 # Building blocks

-In `vizzu-Story`, you can build and show a `story` object that contains all of the data being shown throughout the story and the charts created based on that data, arranged into `slides` and `steps`.
+In `Vizzu-Story`, you can build and show a `story` object that contains all of the data being shown throughout the story and the charts created based on that data, arranged into `slides` and `steps`.